 We recently acquired via our agreement with UBC a drug discovery technology that can be used to identify small molecule regulators of the immune response.
-We refer to this technology in this Annual Report as the Screen for Regulators of Antigenicity Technology can be used to screen and select new drugs that regulate immune responses, and that it has relevance to both cancers and viral diseases and in modulating transplant rejection and autoimmune diseases.
+We refer to this technology in this Annual Report as the Screen for Regulators of Antigenicity Technology.
+Management believes that the Screen for Regulators of Antigenicity Technology can be used to screen and select new drugs that regulate immune responses, and that it has relevance to both cancers and viral diseases and in modulating transplant rejection and autoimmune diseases.
 This technology is of interest but will only be developed after successful development of the cancer and prophylactic vaccines.